bitmask/helencookart/content/blog/gathering-pages.md

 It was a great experience to have a new place to work, to have conversations with a bunch of lovely people and to get some perspectives on how my work is received.

-I'm going to be showing these works on nettle paper at Cambridge Artworks in an exhibition called Gathering Pages on Jan 25-26 11-5.
-There will also be an opening on the Friday, Jan 24 6-8.
+I'm going to be showing these works on nettle paper at Cambridge Artworks in an exhibition called Gathering Pages on February 8-9 11-5.
+There will also be an opening on the Friday, Feb 7 6-8.